Apply for Review- UW Reviewing for UW Only

 Attachments:

-• Documents related to a specific study device, such as documentation of the IDE or HDE, the Package Insert, or any relevant communication specific to the device (Item 3 in the Add Device Window)
+• Documents related to a specific study device, such as documentation of the IDE or HDE, the Package Insert, or other device‑specific communication (Item 3 in the Add Device window)

 • Any related documents not specific to a study device, such as correspondence from the FDA or study sponsor (Item 3)